PhD in International Relations and Governance Studies Announcement

 Research Methodology

-The interview will be of approximately 30-minute duration and involve conversations about the candidate’s academic trajectory, domain knowledge, and research idea as articulated in the Statement of Purpose and Research Proposal.
+The interview will be approximately 30 minutes long and involve conversations about the candidate’s academic trajectory, domain knowledge, and research idea as articulated in the Statement of Purpose and Research Proposal.

 Selection Process